Mahjtopia logo

 Exposure

-Tiles shown openly in front of your rack.
+Tiles shown openly in front of your rack after a legal claim; the table can now read that group.

 Hand-shape words